Analytical results for uncertainty propagation through trained machine learning regression models

 There is also a body of work in the metrology community in which input data uncertainties are taken into account when training linear models.
 These approaches include total least-squares~\cite{forbes2002generalised} and errors-in-variables~\cite{klauenberg2022gum}.
 The errors-in-variables approach was recently extended to neural networks in~\cite{martin2023aleatoric}.

-The results concerning kernel-based models presented in Section~\ref{kernel_results} are all inspired by those in~\cite{candela2003propagation} and~\cite{quinonero2003prediction}, where results for combined propagated input data uncertainty and model uncertainty were obtained for Gaussian Processes, radial basis function (RBF) kernels and multivariate Gaussian input distributions.
-We extend these results in several directions. \begin{enumerate}[(i)] \item We obtain results for fixed models through a simplification of their argument, essentially removing the model uncertainty terms in the expression. \item We extend these results for fixed models to other models, namely kernel ridge regression and support vector machines. \item We also obtain results for the case where the input random variables are independently distributed according to uniform or triangular distributions. \end{enumerate}
+The results concerning kernel-based models presented in Section~\ref{kernel_results} are all inspired by those in~\cite{candela2003propagation, quinonero2003prediction, wan2014analytical}, where results for combined propagated input data uncertainty and model uncertainty were obtained for Gaussian Processes and radial basis function (RBF) kernels.
+We extend these results in several directions. \begin{enumerate}[(i)] \item We obtain results for fixed models through a simplification of their argument, essentially removing the model uncertainty terms in the expression (Theorem~\ref{general_kernel} in Section~\ref{kernel_results}). \item We extend these results for fixed models to other models, namely kernel ridge regression and support vector machines (Theorem~\ref{general_kernel} in Section~\ref{kernel_results}). \item We also obtain results for the case where the input random variables are independently distributed according to triangular distributions (Theorem~\ref{kernel_tri} in Section~\ref{kernel_results})